 The counties of Los Angeles and San Bernardino retained CGL to pursue litigation against El Paso Natural Gas Co. and Sempra Natural Gas, suppliers of natural gas in Southern California.
 We alleged collusion to restrict supply of natural gas, creating subsequent dramatic price increases.
 Serving as co-counsel for both counties as well as several public and private entities in this major antitrust case, we achieved settlements for our clients in excess of $39 million after years of hard-fought litigation.

 Supreme Court Upholds Miranda Rights

-The House Democratic Leadership retained the firm to represent it in the Supreme Court case Dickerson v.
+The House Democratic Leadership retained CGL to represent it in the Supreme Court case Dickerson v.
 United States, on the constitutionality of Miranda rights.
 The issue was weather a provision of a bill passed by Congress had overturned the Supreme Court’s ruling in Miranda v.
 Arizona, which established the constitutionality of “Mirandizing” suspects.

 Hungarian Gold Train